Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- New Fleet Retreat Options:
+  - To select the allowed destinations:
+    - The nearest retreating empire's colony.
+    - The nearest colony, belonging either to the retreating empire, or to one of its allies.
+    - Any colony of the retreating empire or one of its allies is acceptable.
+(Default)
+    - Any star system within range.
+  - Does having hyperspace communication allow an empire to retreat anywhere?
+  - Can retreat destination have an enemy fleet orbiting, or be an enemy colony?
 - Custom Species can now have their own intro:
   - Create a folder "CustomSpecies"
   - add a file named 'speciesname'.intro.txt